-The award has been established by the Canadian Applied and Industrial Mathematics Society (CAIMS) to recognize and to publicize an outstanding PhD thesis in Applied Mathematics defended at a Canadian University during the calendar year prior to the year of the award.
+This award was established by the Canadian Applied and Industrial Mathematics Society (CAIMS) to recognize and to publicize an outstanding PhD thesis in Applied Mathematics defended at a Canadian University during the calendar year prior to the year of the award.

 The award consists of a prize of $1000 and a commemorative plaque that will be presented at the CAIMS*SCMAI Annual Meeting.
 The recipient will be invited to give a lecture at the Annual Meeting in the year of the award.
 A travel allowance will be provided.

 - a cover letter from the thesis supervisor indicating why the thesis is being nominated.
 This letter should summarize the research problem, techniques, results, significance, and potential impact,